tomas-fryza/vhdl-course/Labs/01-gates/README.md

 1. Submit the GitHub link to your `Digital-electronics-1` repository.

-2. Verification of De Morgan's laws of funcetion f(c,b,a).
+2. Verification of De Morgan's laws of function f(c,b,a).
 Submit:
     * VHDL code (`design.vhd`),
     * Screenshot with simulated time waveforms,
     * Link to your public EDA Playground example.